Myphz/shiki-filename-copy-transformers/README.md

 You will be able to get the `title` string from the third parameter `meta`.

-## Button style
+## Style

-Add some basic styling to display the button:
+Add some basic styling to display the button and filename:

 ```css
 pre:has(code) {